Gérard Depardieu: Tax exile and citizenship

+Depardieu registered as a resident of Saransk, Russia.
+There, he received a preferential tax treatment, becoming subject to a 6% tax rate, half as high as the majority of other Russian tax residents.
+In 2018, he stated that he wished to become a citizen of Turkey.

-In February 2022, Depardieu revealed in an interview that he had become a citizen of the United Arab Emirates, although he did not specify when this occurred.
-In that same interview, he said that he had retained his French passport, even though he wished to live "less and less" in France.
+In 2022, Depardieu revealed in an interview that he had become a citizen of the United Arab Emirates, although he did not specify when this occurred.
+In the same interview, he said that he had retained his French passport, even though he wished to live "less and less" in France.
 Depardieu's friend Guy Roux said that the actor's resentment of France stemmed from the 2008 death of his son Guillaume, which he blamed on the French judiciary.

-While residing in Russia part of the year, Depardieu remained registered as a resident of Néchin.
-In February 2025, it was reported that the French National Financial Prosecutor's office had opened an investigation into aggravated tax evasion and money laundering pertaining to Depardieu's tax residence in Belgium.
+While residing in Russia for part of the year, Depardieu remained registered as a resident of Néchin.
+In 2025, it was reported that the French National Financial Prosecutor's office had opened an investigation into aggravated tax evasion and money laundering pertaining to Depardieu's tax residence in Belgium.
 Magistrates aimed to establish whether Depardieu really had been living in Néchin, or if he had instead been staying in France for a period longer than that allowed by his status as a tax resident abroad.